-Don't miss the opening reception for Presence, the thesis exhibition for PAFA's graduating Low-Residency MFA students!
+Don't miss the opening reception for Far From Home, the thesis exhibition for PAFA's graduating Low-Residency MFA students!

 Want to know more about PAFA's Low-Residency MFA?
 Check out Proximity Arts, a blog run by students currently in the program.